 Jury tampering is a crime that occurs when people improperly influence jurors.
 Jurors can also be improperly influenced—sometimes by their own doing—without anyone committing a crime.

-In many states, when prosecutors initiate a case through use of a grand jury, they have to present evidence that’s helpful to the accused.
+In many states, when prosecutors initiate a case through the use of a grand jury, they have to present evidence that is helpful to the accused.

 After a criminal trial ends in a conviction, the defendant can file a motion for a new trial.

 Police officers can impound your car for a variety of reasons.